MicrosoftDocs/win32/desktop-src/DirectShow/cmediasample-getactualdatalength.md

 ---
-Description: 'The GetActualDataLength method retrieves the length of the valid data in the buffer.
-This method implements the IMediaSample::GetActualDataLength method.' ms.assetid: 'bdb8c2b9-7be4-494b-bb96-34a9936d4a2f'
+Description: The GetActualDataLength method retrieves the length of the valid data in the buffer.
+This method implements the IMediaSampleGetActualDataLength method. ms.assetid: bdb8c2b9-7be4-494b-bb96-34a9936d4a2f
-title: 'CMediaSample.GetActualDataLength method'
+title: CMediaSample.GetActualDataLength method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CMediaSample.GetActualDataLength method

 The `GetActualDataLength` method retrieves the length of the valid data in the buffer.
-This method implements the [**IMediaSample::GetActualDataLength**](imediasample-getactualdatalength.md) method.
+This method implements the [**IMediaSample::GetActualDataLength**](/windows/win32/Dshow/nf-strmif-imediasample-getactualdatalength?branch=master) method.

 ## Syntax